mike-weiner/pinet/README.md

 If you are looking for a different release, all releases can be found at [https://github.com/influxdata/telegraf/releases](https://github.com/influxdata/telegraf/releases) or at [https://portal.influxdata.com/downloads/](https://portal.influxdata.com/downloads/).

 Since I installed the 64-bit ARM version of Raspberry Pi OS, I am going to install the Ubuntu & Debian versions of Telegraf.
 This should work with most (if not all) Raspberry Pis.
-You can choose to install different version.
+You can choose to install a different version.

 Telegraf has some great installation instructions ([https://portal.influxdata.com/downloads/](https://portal.influxdata.com/downloads/)) and that is what I will be following.